Related Information

 Training Class Descriptions

-Classes offered by First Dog Training Club cover all aspects of dog obedience including Basic Manners, Competition Obedience, Rally and Show Handling.
+Classes offered by First Dog Training Club cover all aspects of dog obedience, Basic, Competition, Fun activities, Rally, Conformation Show Handling and Nosework.

 Beginner Class